jdlehman/react-fuzzy-filter/README.md

 # react-fuzzy-filter

 Fuzzy filter a list of data based on the search value typed in the input field.
-Each matching list item is made available as an argument to the FilterResults component's child function.
+The list of matching items is made available as an argument to the FilterResults component's child function.

 ReactFuzzyFilter is powered by [`fuse.js`](https://github.com/krisk/Fuse).